flenex-io/CrowdFunding/README.md

-# Ethereum Room Booking DApp
+# Crowdfunding Dapp

 ## Description

-The Ethereum Room Booking DApp revolutionizes room booking by offering a decentralized solution powered by the Ethereum blockchain.
-This DApp streamlines the room booking process, providing users with a seamless experience for booking rooms, checking room availability, viewing booked rooms, and checking out.
+Welcome to the Crowdfunding Dapp, a decentralized application that allows users to contribute funds to a crowdfunding campaign.
+This Dapp provides transparency by displaying the names, timestamps, and wallet addresses of contributors on the website.

 ## Demo

-Experience the Ethereum Room Booking DApp in action with our live demo [here](https://ethrooms.netlify.app/).
+Experience the Ethereum Room Booking DApp in action with our live demo [here](https://flenex-io.github.io/CrowdFunding/).

-## Prerequisites
+### Prerequisites

-Before you dive in, make sure you have the following prerequisites:

-- **Node.js**: Ensure you have Node.js installed.
+Before you can use this Dapp, you'll need the following:

+- [Node.js](https://nodejs.org/) installed on your local machine.
+- [MetaMask](https://metamask.io/) or another Ethereum wallet extension for your browser.
+- An Ethereum wallet with some ETH for contributing to campaigns.
-- **Metamask**: Install the Metamask browser extension for seamless Ethereum interaction.
+- [Hardhat](https://hardhat.org/) for Ethereum smart contract development.
-- **Hardhat**: Get Hardhat to compile and deploy smart contracts efficiently.